nightowl886/Tableau-Nintendo-Switch-dashboard/README.md

 - This interaction allows users to explore individual titles without leaving the dashboard, creating a more immersive and informative experience.

+### 6. Quality of Frequent Publishers
+- A bubble chart comparing publishers by both release volume and average rating.
+- This highlights which publishers consistently deliver high‑quality titles and which ones release many lower‑rated games.

 ---
 ## 📊 Dashboard Highlights